aio-libs/aiohttp/docs/client_reference.rst

    :param str url: Request URL

-   :param params: Dictionary or bytes to be sent in the query
+   :param dict params: Parameters to be sent in the query
                        string of the new request (optional)

    :param data: Dictionary, bytes, or file-like object to
                 send in the body of the request (optional)

-   :param dict headers: Dictionary of HTTP Headers to send with
+   :param dict headers: HTTP Headers to send with
                         the request (optional)

    :param dict cookies: Cookies to send with the request (optional)